aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 ### Is this a breaking change?

 Yes, see CHANGELOG and CLI Notice sections.
+The solution for the Lambda Layer zip files will have a breaking change for customers executing CDK applications that use the Lambda Layers in some network-restricted environments.
+All alternative solutions will also have a breaking change for these customers.
+The proposed solution will have the easiest migration path for these customers.

 ### What alternative solutions did you consider?